RedHatInsights/entitlements-api-go/README.md

 ```

 Replace {path_to_key} and {path_to_cert} with the locations of the .key and .crt files from the previous section.

+### Set up your local entitlement bundles

+Copy the `/bundles/bundles.example.yml` to `/bundles/bundles.yml` in order to have your local app consume bundle data.
+You can modify this file for local testing.
+**Note:** _This file is for local testing only.
+If you wish to make changes to the actual bundles, please refer to https://github.com/RedHatInsights/entitlements-config_

 ## Running the Application